 The define command calculates and displays geometric objects based on atomic coordinates:

 Define the centroid of the specified atoms with or without mass-weighting (default without).
 The centroid is added as a marker.
-The related command measure center can also calculate center of mass for density maps.• define plane atom-spec [ thickness d ] [ padding offset ] general-options
+The related command measure center can also calculate center of mass for density maps.
+To simply add a marker at a specified point, see the marker command.• define plane atom-spec [ thickness d ] [ padding offset ] general-options

 Define a plane for the specified atoms.
 Eigenvectors/values are calculated from the atomic coordinates after subtracting the position of their non-mass-weighted centroid.
 The plane is anchored at the centroid and aligned with the first two eigenvectors (the third eigenvector is normal to the plane).
 The plane is added as a surface model shaped like a disk.
 The default thickness is 0.1 Å. The disk center is the non-mass-weighted centroid of the atoms; disk radius can be set to a fixed value as described below or set automatically to enclose the projections of the atoms (default).
 An extra margin (padding, default 0.0 Å) can be added to the automatically determined radius, but is ignored if a fixed radius is supplied.